Burberry bets on sleek new look for revamp under Tisci

 “It’s still the essence of Burberry, but it looks a bit edgier ... it was getting boring,” he said.

-“It’s respectful of the brand and of its colours, no-one wants to see that changed.”
+“It’s respectful of the brand and of its colors, no-one wants to see that changed.”